codex-storage/codex-storage-proofs-circuits/README.md

 - the indices of the selected cells (or Merkle leaves)
 - the hashes of the selected cells
 - the Merkle paths from these hashes up to the slot root (Merkle proofs)
+- the number of cells in the slot (this is because of our particular Merkle tree construction, but we will need it anyway to compute the indices)
 - the (single) Merkle path from the slot root to the dataset root.

 To be able to sample randomly, we need some external source of entropy; for